 October 1, 2024

-As I headed out of DC & towards Ocean City, I knew I only had a few days left of riding & my ride across America would be complete.
+As I headed out of DC & towards Ocean City on October 14, I knew I only had a couple days left of riding & my ride across America would be complete.
 As I crossed back into Maryland for the last time I had one more obstacle in my way & that was the Bay Bridge!
-I tried the closest exit to the bridge hoping to find a ride & ended up riding a few miles back the way I just came to finally find a ride across.
-Liam is a crab fisherman headed home from a rough day of work & told me a lot about his job on the way across & also he listened to my story about my ride & I was very thankful he had came along & was nice enough to stop & give me a ride across.
+I tried the closest exit to the bridge hoping to find a ride & ended up riding a few miles back into the strong headwind the way I just came to finally find a ride across.
+I had asked several people & they just either flat out said no or wasn’t going that way.
+Until.. finally I flag a truck down on the small side road & meet Liam.
+He is a crab fisherman headed home from a long, tough day of real hard work & told me a lot about his job on the way across & also he listened to my story about my ride & told me a few about his life too.
+We both like dirt bikes & motocross racing & could have probably talked for hours.
+But he was ready to get home, I needed to get some miles in & so we parted ways at the drop off point & off I went.
+I was very thankful he had came along & was nice enough to stop & give me a ride across & just like TJ back in Iowa, would not accept anything for his kindness.
+Thank you Liam!

-After 1 more day & night of riding into Denton, MD I knew it was again time for a hotel & a good freshening up since I would be getting to Ocean City the next day, renting a vehicle & driving back to Indianapolis…
+After 1 more long ride & a full day & night of riding into Denton, MD I knew it was again time for a hotel & a good freshening up since I would be getting to Ocean City the next day, renting a vehicle & driving back to Indianapolis once again for my final part of the trip……

 (So I Thought)